 Ronan Le Lan: A graduate of ESTP Paris, from 1989 to 2000 Ronan Le Lan worked for Bouygues Construction - Ile de France as a site manager and then at Bouygues Immobilier - Ile de France as a program manager.
 He joined ARGAN in 2001 as a project manager and is now Director of Development.
-He is the Chairman of the Executive Board since 2003.
+He has been the Chairman of the Executive Board since 2003.

 Francis Albertinelli: Francis Albertinelli is a graduate of ESTP Paris and IAE and worked at Bouygues Group from 1991 to 1998, first as Head of Reporting and then as Head of Management Control.
 From 1999 to 2003, he was Head of Management Control for Neuf Cegetel's Network Division.
-He joined ARGAN in 2004 as Director of Administration and Finance and is a member of the Executive Board since 2007.
+He joined ARGAN in 2004 as Administrative and Financial Director and is a member of the Executive Board since 2007.

 Frédéric Larroumets: After graduating from ESTP Paris and MBA ESSEC Business School, Frédéric Larroumets was Director of Real Estate at Gefco from 2003 to 2008, then Director of Logistics Real Estate Funds at AEW from 2008 to 2010.
-He joined ARGAN in 2010, where he is now Portfolio Director, and is a member of the Executive Board since 2014.
+He joined ARGAN in 2010, where he is now Director of Assets and Investments, and has been a member of the Executive Board since 2014.